aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-diagrams/create-layout-and-auto-fit-shapes/_index.md

 1. Call the Diagram class' Layout method by passing LayoutOptions.
 1. Call the Diagram class' Save method to write the Visio drawing.
 ### **Flowchart Style Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-LayOutShapesInFlowchartStyle-LayOutShapesInFlowchartStyle.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-LayOutShapesInFlowchartStyle-LayOutShapesInFlowchartStyle.java" >}}
 ### **Laying Out Shapes in the Compact Tree Style**
 The compact tree layout style tries to built a tree structure.
 It uses the same input file as the [example above](/diagram/java/create-2c-layout-and-auto-fit-shapes/) and saves out to several different compact tree styles.